Published REST Service

 If authentication is required, you can select which authentication methods to support.

-• Select Username and password to allow clients to authenticate themselves using a username and a password in the Authorization header (this is called “basic authentication”)
+• Select Username and password to allow clients to authenticate themselves using a username and a password in the Authorization header (called “basic authentication”)

 • Select Active session to allow access from JavaScript inside your current application